 As explained in detail above, in 2019, the DOJ continued its "China Initiative" priority to target Chinese hackers that attack American businesses.
-This led to a number of indictments against Chinese nationals and companies, including: Huawei Technologies (one of the world's largest communications equipment manufacturers), a Coca-Colascientist, and <a href="a former Phillips 66 scientist.
+This led to a number of indictments against Chinese nationals and companies, including: Huawei Technologies (one of the world's largest communications equipment manufacturers), Accessed to the communication of the communicati

-The United States Supreme Court weighed in on sharing confidential information with the government
+10. The United States Supreme Court weighed in on sharing confidential information with the government